snowdrop/istio-integration/README-ANSIBLE.md

 ansible-playbook ansible/minishift/install.yml
 ```

-## Install Istio and the Bookinginfo project
+## Install Istio and the Bookinfo project

 Now, you can execute the next following playbooks in order to :